bensadeh/circumflex/README.md

 3. set environment variables in your shell

 #### Flags
+The easiest and quickest way to configure `circumflex` is by running `clx` with flags.
-To see a list of available flags, run the following command:
+To see a list of available flags, run the following:

 ```console
 clx help